 1.)
 Points are more valuable when they’re tied to a Chase Sapphire Preferred, Chase Sapphire Reserve, or Chase Ink Business preferred card than Freedom points are when you’re redeeming via the redemption portal.

 2) Chase Ultimate Rewards points that are earned with a Chase Freedom Flex or Chase Freedom Unlimited are not transferable to airline or hotel programs.
-But if you have a CSP, CSR, or CIBP, you can move your points earned from the Freedom card.
+But if you have a CSP, CSR, or CIBP, you can move your points earned from the Freedom card to your Sapphire card.
 Once the points are tied to your CSP, CSR, or CIBP, you can transfer the points to airline or hotel programs.
-This is how we’re often able to redeem Chase Ultimate Rewards at a rate of 2 cents per point or more.
+Transferring points is how we’re often able to redeem Chase Ultimate Rewards at a rate of 2 cents per point or more.

 I won’t get too much into the math of potential savings with transfer partners, but this post breaks down the math in greater detail.